From Ohio History Central

 When the Social Democrat Party formed in Indianapolis in 1900, its members nominated Debs as their presidential candidate.
 Debs ran for president on the Socialist ticket in 1900, 1904, 1908, 1912, and 1920.
 In 1912, Debs obtained approximately six percent of the total popular vote.
 In 1920, he received approximately 900,000 popular votes, about 3.5% of the total votes cast.

-Debs was outspoken in his opposition to American involvement in World War I. He made numerous speeches on the topic, including in Ohio.
+Debs was outspoken in his opposition to U.S. involvement in World War I. He made numerous speeches on the topic, including in Ohio.
 A speech that Debs made in Canton, Ohio, resulted in his imprisonment.
 In this speech, Debs criticized the war by discussing how workers were the ones who always made the greatest sacrifices in times of war.
-He described how wealthy American businessmen were profiting from the war while the working class suffered.
-The government charged him with violating the Espionage Act, which prohibited Americans from interfering with military service or otherwise obstructing the United States' war effort.
+He argued that wealthy American businessmen were profiting from the war while the working class suffered.
+The government charged him with violating the Espionage Act, which prohibited people in the U.S. from interfering with military service or otherwise obstructing the United States' war effort.
 Debs was found guilty and sentenced to ten years in prison, although President Warren G. Harding commuted his sentence on December 25, 1921.
 When Debs ran for president in 1920, he was still in prison.

 After leaving prison, Debs suffered from poor health.
 He continued to promote socialist causes for the rest of his life.
 Debs died near Chicago, Illinois, on October 20, 1926.